 Victoria Terrace – This terrace originally consisted of three blocks of houses but the most westerly one was destroyed by fire.
 The blocks consisted of 16-bedroomed houses occupied by the gentry and had servant’s quarters During the 1990s, the houses were divided into flats along with new houses and flats that make up Bulstrode Place.

-West Villa – The villas towards the end of the drive are part of the original architectural scheme of Upton Park Estate.
+West Villas – The villas towards the end of the drive are part of the original architectural scheme of Upton Park Estate.
 There is a rather attractive terracotta plaque dated 1885 halfway down the terrace.
 The West Villas are featured in the header photo of this page.

-East Villa – Only two of the original 1840 buildings are still standing, the others were replaced in the 20th century.
+East Villas – Only two of the original 1840 buildings are still standing, the others were replaced in the 20th century.
 Publisher George Bentley lived at No2 until ‘the Mere’ was built.

 Diana Lodge– The only surviving entrance lodge to Upton Park Estate.
 It is named after the Goddess of Hunting and she is depicted in a frieze in the gable end of the building.